 Ovi is now second in goals behind Wayne Gretzky (894).
-The next highest active player on the list is Sidney Crosby, at No. 33 with 540 goals.
+The next highest active player on the list is Sidney Crosby, who is No. 29 with 550 goals.
 With his 787th goal, Ovechkin set the record for most goals scored with the same franchise.
 With goal No. 793, he passed Gretzky for the most goals scored on the road for a career (403).

 Follow along here as Ovi scores his way up the record books, including a schedule of upcoming games and highlight videos of goals No. 787 through 802.

 The NHL's top 10 in career goals

 5. Brett Hull (741)